apreifsteck/personal_website_backend/README.md

 # APReifsteck

 # TODO:
-- Implement JWT auth for users
+- [DONE?]
+Implement JWT auth for users
 - USERS can only do CRUD on their own RESOURCES
 - make IMAGES a PROTECTED resource
 - IMAGE upload limit on BLOG POSTS